 Fourth of July Parades in El Paso

-If you’re looking to celebrate the Fourth of July Thursday morning with a good old-fashioned parade of beauty queens, dignitaries, decorated cars, and people in costume waving to the crowd, a couple of local service organizations have you covered on both ends of the city.
+If you’re looking to celebrate the Fourth of July with a good old-fashioned parade of beauty queens, dignitaries, decorated cars, and people in costume waving to the crowd, a couple of local service organizations have you covered on both ends of the city.